R3 Zoning District Update

 1. Encourage parcel assembly.

 On March 25, 2025, the City Council provided direction on the project, including where to target increased densities in the R3 Zoning District and, pursuant to Housing Element Program 1.3.h, in what locations R2 properties should be upzoned to R3.
+This direction was modified on June 24, 2025.

 In addition, the R3 Zoning District Update may proactively address programs in the City’s 2023-2031 Housing Element.
 This plan was adopted by the City in April 2023, and it identifies the City’s current housing conditions and future housing needs while outlining initiatives to improve available housing for populations with various income levels within the City.